JohanLi1990/LeetCodePractice/GeneralLearning.md

     Connect to your proxy or VPN server from China: Once you've set up your server and opened the necessary ports, you can connect to your proxy or VPN server from China using your laptop's public IP address and the port number you've configured.
 You can then use your proxy or VPN connection to access Gmail or other blocked websites.

 It's important to note that using a proxy or VPN server to bypass internet censorship in China may not always work, as the Great Firewall is constantly evolving and developing new techniques to block internet traffic.
 Additionally, using a proxy or VPN server may be illegal or against the terms of service of your internet service provider in some countries.
 Be sure to check local laws and regulations before using a proxy or VPN server to bypass internet censorship.

+# 4. Java Linux Notes

+# Azure

+- **Microsoft Azure**
+  - 2 (Readonly Geo-Redundant-Storage)
+  - 8 I think can use admin unit to delegate control of certain group of peopl
+  - 26, You are required to make sure that during the deployment, the administrative credentials are encrypted using a suitable Azure solution.
+    - you should use Azure Key Vault
+  - 29, Identity Protection == Conditional Access
+  - 43: Azure storage is PaaS, Azure VM with MS SQL Server is IAAS
+  - 45,
+  - 50: Azure Site Recovery provides fault tolerance for vm.
+  - 54, 55,
+  - 57, Azure Virtual Machines is
+  - 69: Azure backup is in fact PaaS
+  - 70, 82, 83, 92,
+  - 97:
+  - 100: a subscription can only be associated with one tenant, a tenant can have multiple subscription

+  - 101, 102, 105, 106, 107, 108, 109
+  - 111: Azure file is Azure's easy to use cloud file system
+  - 114: tags not inherited
+  - 115: Datathat is stored in the archive access tier must be rehydrated before the data can be accessed.
+  - 119: A Local Network Gateway is an object in Azure that represents your on-premise VPN device.
+A Virtual Network Gateway is the VPN object at the Azure end of the
+VPN.
+A 'connection' is what connects the Local Network Gateway and the Virtual Network Gateway to bring up the VPN.
+  - 121: Every Azure region has multiple data center
+  - 124: Sphere=secure, central=monitor, hub=not the other two
+  - 128: subscription can contain multiple resource group, one resource group belong to one subscription
+  - 133: HD is hadoop
+  - 134: archive tier is not set at account level, it is at blob level
+  - 143: Azure sphere is highly secure IOT solution that includes microC, and customized Linux OS
+  - 152: when youn want to assign permission to several azure vm, you can simply assing permision to a resource group.
+  - 154: Azure Data Warehouse == Azure Synapse Analytics == High availability 99.9%
+  - 156: Azure container instance is an Azure compute services, The term compute refers to the hosting model for the computing resources that your application runs on
+  - 157: Express Route is on layer 3 of OSI model
+  - 158：Application insight is a feature of azure monitor
+  - 159: if you delete a resource group, all resources within are deleted.
+  - 160: You can use Power BI to analyze and visualize data stored in Azure Data Lake and Azure SQL Data Warehouse.
+  - 161: Azure Portal
+  - 166: From Azure Service Health, an administrator can create a rule to be alerted if an azure service fails
+  - 167: use powershell to manage resources
+  - 168: Help and support will show you planned maintenance on Azure subscription
+  - 171: health = monitor, image = marketplace, recommendations = advisor
+  - 173: Azure logic APP is a serverless computing solution, helps you schedule automate and orchestrate tasks.
+  - 178,
+  - 183, Azure Advusir does not provide recommendation on how to configure virtual network
+  - 187
+  - 197: you cn use azure cost management to view the usage of virtual machiens during the last three months
+  - 200: Azure Databricks is an apache spark-based analytics service
+  - 209: Microsoft Trust Center provides in-depth information about security, privacy compliance offerings, polices and features across microsoft cloud products
+  - 213: Azure Monitor can monitor the performance of on-premises computers, also trigger alerts based on data in an Azure log analytics workspace
+  - 216: use azure virtaul machines services to view service failure notifications that can affect the availability of VM1
+  - 220: Azure firewall provides network traffic filtering** across multiple azure subscriptions** and virtual networks.
+Network security groups provide distributed network layer traffic filtering to limit traffic to resources within virtual networks in each subscription.
+  - Service health notifies you of Azure related services issues, such as region-wide downtime

+  - MS Sql server 2019 on Azure VM is an e.g. of IAAS
+  - Azure Files is IAAS
+  - Service endpoints are used to expose Azure services to a virtual network; ExpressRoute is used to connect an on premises network to Azure.
+Nsg allow you to configure inbound and outbound ruls for virtual networks and virtual machines.
+Peering allows you to connect virtual network together.

+management groups can be used in environments that have multiple subscriptions to streamline the applicaiton of governance conditions.
+Resource grop can be used to organize azure resources Admin units are used to delegate the administration of azure ad resources, such as users and groups accounts are used to provide access to resouces.

+Health advisories are issues that require that you take proactive action to avoid service interruptions, such as service retirements and breaking changes.
+Service issues are problems such as outages that require immediate actions.

+Two Azure subscriptions **acannot be merged into a single subscription**

+-